- A high-yield savings account is a simple concept: You save money faster due to a higher rate.

 Benefits of a Panacea Financial high-yield savings account

-The interest rate on a Panacea Financial high-yield savings account is higher than most of the other big-name competitors.
-In fact, it’s 10x the national average — so your money makes more money faster.
+The interest rate on a Panacea Financial high-yield savings account is well over the national average — so your money grows faster.

-You also get the full .60% APY, 24/7 customer support, your own personal banker and just a minimum requirement of $25 to open the account.
+You also get a competitive rate, 24/7 customer support, your own personal banker, and a minimum requirement of just $25 to open the account.
 You don’t need to have thousands (or hundred of thousands) of dollars to get these benefits.